rogue7373/recon/README.md

 *********************************************************

-Screen Grabber that uploads to remote FTP /tmp folder
+# Screen Grabber with WX Python that uploads to remote FTP /tmp folder

 Please change the following within the script to point to the FTP Server: